nalsi/curriculum_vitae/curriculum_vitae_Kai_20160720.md

   * Li, K., Greenberg, J., & Lin, X. (2016). *Software Citation, Reuse and Metadata Considerations: An Exploratory Study Examining LAMMPS*.
 In Proceedings of the Annual Meeting of the Association for Information Science and Technology.
   * Qin, J., & Li, K. (2013). *How portable are the metadata standards for scientific data? a proposal for a metadata infrastructure*.
 In Proceedings of the Internacional Conference on Dublin Core and Metadata Applications (pp. 25–34).
 [Link](http://dcpapers.dublincore.org/pubs/article/viewFile/3670/1893)

+**Posters**

+  * Li, K. (2016). *How much can data citation standards be used for scientific software?
+A crosswalk analysis of data citation standards for software citation needs*.
+Presented in Research Data Alliance 8th Plenary Meeting, Denver, Colorado, September 14-17, 2016.

 **Non-Refereed Conference Presentations**

   * Li, K. (2012, June 24). *RDA in China*.
 ALA Annual Conference 2012, Anaheim, California.
 [Link](http://www.slideshare.net/islanderlee/rda-in-china)